se-hw1/CineScoutp3/README.md

 Testing how good the Movie Recommender is :

-1. Integration of youtube api to provide trailer for the recommended movies.
+1. Build a new feature that exhibits diversity across genres, casting choices, and production styles.
-2. Build a new feature that exhibits diversity across genres, casting choices, and production styles.
+2. An email to be sent to users with the list of movies recommended to them
-3. Allow users to create account and access their account history for previously recommended movies.
+3. The user accounts can keep a record of the feedback given by them (liked, disliked or yet to watch).

 Note: Our system can be virtually tested through Github Actions inbuilt feature of build and test queries using python.